ServiceNow CMDB Best Practices: Complete 2026 Guide

 Four requirements define a CMDB that supports safe agentic operations in 2026.

-CI provenance: know where every record came from
+CI source lineage: know where every record came from

-Every CI record should carry provenance metadata: which discovery method populated it, when it was last discovered, and whether any attributes have been manually overridden since the last scan.
-When provenance metadata is absent, AI agents should treat the record as unverified and require human review before acting on it.
+every CI record should carry source lineage metadata which discovery method populated it, when it was last discovered, and whether any attributes have been manually overridden since the last scan.
+When source lineage metadata is absent, AI agents should treat the record as unverified and require human review before acting on it.

 Policy-embedding in CMDB records